-The Centers for Medicare and Medicaid Services (CMS) collects CMP funds from nursing facilities that have not maintained compliance with federal nursing home requirements.
-CMS then distributes those funds received from Medicaid nursing facilities and from the Medicaid part of dually participating skilled nursing facilities (SNFs) to the states.
+The federal Centers for Medicare and Medicaid Services (CMS) collects Civil Money Penalties (CMP) from nursing facilities that have not maintained compliance with federal nursing home requirements.
+CMS then distributes those funds received from Medicaid certified nursing facilities and from the Medicaid certified part of dually participating skilled nursing facilities to the states.
 The Social Security Act provides that CMP funds collected must be applied to the protection of the health or property of residents of nursing facilities that the state or the Secretary finds deficient.

-In August 2007, the Department of Health Services revised DHS 132 to include provisions to permit the Department to form a Quality Assurance and Improvement Committee to make recommendations for the disbursement of CMP funds earmarked for improving the quality of care in Wisconsin nursing homes.
+In August 2007, DHS revised Wis.
+Admin.
+Code § DHS 132 to include provisions to permit the Department to form a Quality Assurance and Improvement Committee (QAIC) to make recommendations for the disbursement of CMP funds earmarked for improving the quality of care in Wisconsin nursing homes.
 The QAIC meets regularly to review proposals and to make recommendations for submittal of proposals to DHS and CMS for funding.
 Members of the QAIC are appointed by the Secretary of DHS and represents a cross section of long term care stakeholders.

 Project Proposal application form and guidance for submitting a project proposal for grant monies from Civil Money Penalty (CMP) funds.
 Also find eligibility standards, project criteria and suggested proposal categories.